 CANOEING AND PADDLE-SKIINGGraeme Pope-Ellis won the tough three-day Dusi Canoe Marathon, contested between Pietermaritzburg and Durban, on 15 occasions, competing in both singles and doubles.
 Not surprisingly he was known as "the Dusi King".
 Paddle-skier Oscar Chalupsky has won the Molokai Challenge, considered the world championship of solo ocean paddling, a record 11 times.
 Seven of those titles came in succession, from 1983 to 1989.

 OTHER SPORTSThe Cape Argus Pick n Pay Cycle Tour is the world's largest individually timed cycling event.
 It has attracted fields as large as 40 000 competitors.
 Downhill mountain bike racer Greg Minnaar is a three-time winner of the overall UCI World Cup title, in 2001, 2005, and 2008.
 He also won the World Championships in 2003.
 Minnaar has achieved more podium finishes than any downhill rider in World Cup history.
 Shaun Thomson won the world surfing title in 1977.
 Maybe a greater claim to fame for the man from Durban is that many regard him as the best tube rider of all time.
 Striker Pietie Coetzee became the all-time leading goal scorer in women's international hockey on 21 June 2011 with the third of four goals she scored in a 5-5 draw against the USA in the Champions Challenge in Dublin.
 It took her to 221 goals, bettering the 20-year-old world record of Russia's Natalya Krasnikova.
+She retired from international hockey in June 2014 having scored 282 goals in 287 matches.
+Incredibly, those figures included a five-year hiatus in the prime of her career to concentrate on her studies.
 Reg Park won the Mr Universe bodybuilding title in 1958 and 1965.
 He appeared in movies as Hercules between his two wins, and went on to become Arnold Schwarzenegger's bodybuilding inspiration.
 The South African men's bowls team, playing in the World Bowls Championships on home soil in 1976, achieved the unique feat of winning every single title on offer.
 Doug Watson was crowned singles champion.
 He and Bill Moseley won the pairs.
 Kevin Campbell, Nando Gatti and Kelvin Lightfoot triumphed in the triples, and Campbell, Gatti, Lightfoot and Moseley captured the fours title.
 Anneli Wucherpfenning (Drummond-Hay) enjoyed a spectacular sporting career in show jumping, winning the sport's biggest event, the Badminton Trials, by the biggest margin in history.
 Among her other victories were wins in the British Championships, Bughley Horse Trials, the Imperial Cup, the Queen Elizabeth Cup, and the British Jumping Derby.
 On the subject of sporting greats who grew up, or at least were born in, South Africa: Gary Anderson, the scorer of the second most points in the history of America's National Football League (NFL), was born in Parys and raised in Durban.
 And Steve Nash, the two-time Most Valuable Player in the NBA, was born in Johannesburg.